ctmm-initiative/ctmmweb/inst/app/help/7_overlap.md

 - You can sort the table by name, value, or filter the table with search keywords.
 The `Value Range` plot will update accordingly and always in same order.
 - Clicking on rows will highlight the corresponding part in `Value Range` plot.

-### Location Plot
+### Hom Range Plot
-- By default an overview of all individuals involved are shown.
+- By default home range of all non-zero overlap pairs are plotted.
-- If some rows in table are selected, every selected pair is plotted individually.
+- If some rows in overlap table are selected, cooresponding pairs will be plotted.
-- The plot order also match the order of selected rows in table, and respond to the filtering in table.
-- Sometimes the changes of plot columns didn't get applied immediately, switching to other tab then switch back will update the plot.
+- When switched back to model page and changed model selection, switching back to overlap page sometimes cause the home range plot to draw twice in a row.
+The first plot is caused by temporary data mismatch between new home range data and not yet updated overlap table.
+There is some limitation in Shiny that preventing to fix this problem completely.
+The second plot will be the intended plot.